State Amplification Subject To Masking Constraints: Introduction

-These represent two extremes of the trade-off region between the amplification and masking rates.
-In this paper, we aim at developing an understanding of this trade-off region through achievable regions and outer bounds, and characterizing special cases when they match.
-Our main results can be summarized as:
+In this paper, we aim at developing an understanding of the trade-off between amplification and masking rates in a state dependent broadcast channel through achievable regions and outer bounds, and characterizing special cases when they match.
+The main results of this paper can be summarized as follows.